 Consider if you really want to terminate your domestic helper’s contract

 Dismissing your domestic helper will have an impact on her career prospects and on the family she is supporting back home.
 If you are relocating or suddenly no longer have the financial means, or if you are moving into a smaller apartment, you may have no other options.
 But if you are terminating her contract for other reasons, the decision should not be taken lightly and you should consider:

 - Have you spoken with your domestic helper about the issues before?
 If you have not, she may not be aware that you are unhappy with her.

-- How angry are you?
+- Are you angry?
 When you are upset, you can make decisions that you may later regret.
 Discuss the situation with your partner and see if they think the same.
 You may even want to talk to your children because they may be very attached to the domestic helper.

 The valid reasons to terminate your domestic helper

 - Your domestic helper is not up to your expectations or is not a good fit for your family;

 - You are having a hard time getting along together;

 - There is a serious lack of trust between the two of you;

 - You have reasons to fear for the safety of your family and/or suspicions of neglect or abuse of your children;